linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 12.09.2022 (announcement)
+- We now perform some test runs with already existing code fragments. ⚡️

 ### 12.09.2022 (announcement Linkspreed, ForJu, Seedspreed)
 - The entire 4.1.3 changelog for **Linkspreed**, **ForJu** and **SeedSpreed** is now available on Github.